semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=ved8"  border="0" frameBorder="0" width="100%" height="432"></iframe>

 :::info
-Include quotes in your regular expression when using `metavariable-regex` to search string literals.
+Include quotes in your regular expression when using `regex` to search string literals.
 See [this snippet](https://semgrep.dev/s/mschwager:include-quotes) for more details.
 [String matching](pattern-syntax.mdx#string-matching) functionality can also be used to search string literals.
 :::

-### `metavariable-pattern`
+### `metavariable`

-The `metavariable-pattern` operator matches metavariables with a pattern formula.
+The `metavariable` where-clause matches metavariables with a pattern formula.
 This is useful for filtering results based on a [metavariable’s](pattern-syntax.mdx#metavariables) value.
-It requires the `metavariable` key, and exactly one key of `pattern`, `patterns`, `pattern-either`, or `pattern-regex`.
+It requires the `metavariable` key, and exactly one key of the normal pattern operators (`pattern`, `and`, `or`, `regex`, `taint`, or `inside`).
 This operator can be nested as well as combined with other operators.

 For example, it can be used to filter out matches that do _not_ match certain criteria:

 <iframe src="https://semgrep.dev/embed/editor?snippet=DwbP" border="0" frameBorder="0" width="100%" height="432"></iframe>

 :::info
-In this case it is possible to start a `patterns` AND operation with a `pattern-not`, because there is an implicit `pattern: ...` that matches the content of the metavariable.
+In this case it is possible to start an `and` operation with a `not`, because there is an implicit `and: ...` that matches the content of the metavariable.
 :::

-It is also useful in combination with `pattern-either`:
+It is also useful in combination with `or`:

 <iframe src="https://semgrep.dev/embed/editor?snippet=Aw88" border="0" frameBorder="0" width="100%" height="432"></iframe>

 :::tip
-It is possible to nest `metavariable-pattern` inside `metavariable-pattern`!
+It is possible to stack `metavariable` constraints, by putting more of them within the list of `where-clause`s!
 :::

 :::info